Slack Community Widget for Website. Web API + OAuth - Poper

 Embeds on a public marketing site

-Renders message text + reactions
+Renders message text and reactions

 Saved view only